-- 4.5.
-It is recommended that the Audit and Risk Committee: - Note the changes to the Whistleblowing Policy and confirm their endorsement of the Policy to Council. - Note the change to the Anti Fraud, Corruption and Bribery Policy and confirm their endorsement of the Policy to Council. - Note the changes to the Anti-Money Laundering Policy and confirm their endorsement of the Policy to Council.
+4.5.
+It is recommended that Cabinet:

+- Note the changes to the Whistleblowing Policy and confirm their endorsement of the Policy. - Note the change to the Anti Fraud, Corruption and Bribery Policy and confirm their endorsement of the Policy. - Note the changes to the Anti-Money Laundering Policy and confirm their endorsement of the Policy.
-Does this report raise Issues

-any legal, financial, Legal Yes - ensure that the Council is

-sustainability, equality, discharging its duties under the

-Crime and Disorder or legal framework and following

-Human Rights issues best practice

-and, if so, have they been considered?
-Financial Yes - safeguarding the Council's assets and the Public Purse and ensuring that concerns relating to the environment are raised appropriately and that those concerns are responded to in order to minimise any potential
+Does this report raise Issues Does this report raise any legal, financial, sustainability, equality, Crime and Disorder or Human Rights issues and, if so, have they been considered?
+Legal Yes - ensure that the Council is discharging its duties under the legal framework and following best practice Financial Yes - safeguarding the Council's assets and the Public Purse and ensuring that concerns relating to the environment are raised appropriately and that those concerns are responded to in order to minimise any potential impact Risk Yes - there are significant risks posed to the Council if people cannot safely raise concerns, and if the Council fails to respond to those concerns in an appropriate manner.
+Sustainability No Crime and Disorder Yes - ensuring that concerns relating to criminal activity are raised appropriately and that those concerns are responded to in order to minimise any potential losses.
+Human Rights No Every Child Matters No Equality Yes - ensuring that the Council does not victimise or discriminate against any employee who raises concerns within the organisation.

-impact

-Risk Yes - there are significant risks posed to the Council if people

-cannot safely raise concerns,

-and if the Council fails to

-respond to those concerns in an

-appropriate manner.

-Sustainability No

-Crime and Disorder Yes - ensuring that concerns relating to criminal activity are raised appropriately and that those concerns are responded to in order to minimise any potential losses.

-Human Rights No

-Every Child Matters No

-Equality Yes - ensuring that the Council

-does not victimise or

-discriminate against any

-employee who raises concerns within the organisation.

 EqIA Form completed No

 Appendix 1 - Whistleblowing Policy

 Appendix 2 - Anti Fraud, Corruption and Bribery Policy

 Appendix 3 - Anti-Money Laundering Policy